Sloan Struble

-Sloan Christian Struble (born August 10, 1999), is an American singer, songwriter, and producer from Aledo, Texas.
-He is best known as the founder and lead of the indie pop project Dayglow.
+Sloan Christian Struble (born August 10, 1999) is an American rock music singer, songwriter, and producer from Aledo, Texas.
+He is best known as the founder and frontman of the rock band and indie pop project Dayglow.
 Dayglow released its debut album, Fuzzybrain, on September 28, 2018.
 Dayglow performing members include bassist Peyton Harrington, drummer Brady Knippa, keyboardist Norrie Swofford, guitarist Colin Crawford, and in the past have included guitarist Nate Davis, drummer Reece Myers, keyboardist Nico Fennell, bassist Eric Loop, and saxophonist Marshall Lowry.

 Personal life

 Struble was born in Aledo, Texas.
 At 11 years old, he started to work with Garageband to teach himself how to play guitar, bass, keyboard, synthesizer and drums, as well as produce and mix to create music.
+He graduated from high school in 2018 from All Saints' Episcopal School of Fort Worth.
 He started attending the University of Texas at Austin in 2018, where he studied advertising.

 Career

 Kindred (2016–2017)

 On October 1, 2016, under the name Kindred, Struble released his first album, also titled Kindred.
 Throughout 2017, Kindred released three singles.
 The first, a re-written version of "That's Just Life" by Francis and the Lights, was released on January 14, 2017.
 This was followed by "This Love" on March 6, 2017.
 On March 30, 2017, Struble released his last song under the name Kindred, "Spent my Life".
 "Spent my Life" is the only song released under the name Kindred that is available on streaming services such as Spotify, YouTube and Apple Music, while the rest of Kindred's songs are only available on SoundCloud.